jeshan/serverless-ghost/README.md

 - Access the blog at `https://${DomainName}`

 ## The details
+`serverless-ghost` essentially runs as a monolith on a single Lambda function (aka "Lambdalith" :grimacing: )

+### First things first
 You really need [Docker](https://docs.docker.com/get-docker/) to deploy this project.
 This is because Ghost release versions are already available as Docker images, relieving us of maintaining a separate fork for it in this repository.
+Here, we can just take its contents and package the Lambda code out of it.

-Also, [Docker Compose](https://docs.docker.com/compose/install/) makes some commands a bit simpler.
+Also, [Docker Compose](https://docs.docker.com/compose/install/) is recommended to make some commands a bit simpler.

+### Orchestration
 The deployment process uses AWS SAM CLI behind the scenes.
 It needs a bucket where code artefacts and Cloudformation templates are deployed.
 Specify it under `s3_bucket` in [samconfig.toml](samconfig.toml).
 ![](images/sam-params.png)